Optimization-based hologram design for fine optical tweezer arrays and extension of super-resolution criteria: Hologram design for fine spot arrays

 \section{Hologram design for fine spot arrays}

-Figure~\ref{fig:hologram_images}\textbf{a} illustrates the concept of CGH design using a reflection-type SLM.
+Figure~\ref{fig:hologram_images}(a) illustrates the concept of CGH design using a reflection-type SLM.
 For simplicity, the two-dimensional position on the SLM plane is denoted by $j$, which can be regarded as a vector index.
 The SLM applies a phase shift $\theta_j$ to the incident light amplitude $a_j$ at the $j$th position.
 Consequently, the output light amplitude from the SLM is expressed as $\psi_j = a_j \exp(i \theta_j)$.

-The position in the image plane can be specified by introducing another vector $i$ to approximately represent the light propagating from the SLM to the image plane using the Fourier transform matrix $U = \{u_{ij}\}$.
+The position in the image plane can be specified by introducing another vector $i$ to approximately represent the light propagating from the SLM to the image plane which can generally be described by a unitary matrix $U = \{u_{ij}\}$, often referred to as the ``transfer matrix.''
+This matrix is approximated by a Fourier transformation when the SLM and image planes are connected using imaging optics.
 Therefore, the light amplitude on the image plane $\Psi_i$ is related to $\psi_j$ as follows:

 and the output pattern is $I_i = |\Psi_i|^2$.
 The CGH design is a problem of determining $\{ \theta_j \}$ for the desired target pattern $T_i$ under fixed illumination conditions corresponding to $\{ a_j \}$.